-What are the benefits of weightlifting?
+What are the benefits of weight training?

-- Supports healthy blood sugar control
+It supports healthy blood sugar control.

 What should you know before you get started?